ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 - $s$ in an input instance of $P$.
 - $t$ is a certificate, a proof that $s$ is a yes-instance.
 - Efficient:
-	- if the input is a yes-instance, for it to be a valid certifier, there must be a certificate that will make the algorithm return a
+	- if the input is a yes-instance, for it to be a valid certifier, there must be a certificate that will make the algorithm return a yes-instance.